past/despin/README.md

 License
 -------

-Despin is licensed under the standard Mozilla MPL/GPL/LGPL tri-license, as Firefox.
+Despin is licensed under the standard Mozilla MPL/GPL/LGPL tri-license, same as Firefox.